Tour de Tendring 2011

 I took it fairly easy to start with, and when we hit the coast at Jaywick and turned north to head up the main coastal road through Clacton, the sun popped out, and that long stretch with a sea view was a highlight of the ride.
 Heading back inland saw a few more inclines, and the going got a bit tougher.
 But as the final few miles approached and the shorter route merged with the longer route, I got re-energised, and was clearly channelling Mark Cavendish as I managed a sprint towards the finish line.

 A certificate, and a bottle of water, and refreshments of various kinds were on hand at the finish.
-The event was organised by Bike Events, and they have a couple of Essex routes for later this summer :
+The event was organised by Bike Events, and you’ll find their other Essex rides, and those organised by others, in the right-hand column.

 So whether you’re a lycra-clad racer, or have an old mountain bike in the shed, why not sign up for one of these races?
 They’re great fun, more so if you are in a team – maybe we should have an Essex Days Out team at one…